sangeeta-yadav-iisc/BITS_GOA_2025_workshop/README.md

+# Unified Approaches to Solving Differential Equations: From Classical Methods to Neural Networks (UniSDE-2025)

 # L30: Neural Network–based Solvers for Convection–Diffusion Systems

 I demonstrate the use of **Physics-Informed Neural Networks (PINNs)** with **DeepXDE** for solving following equations with corresponding notebooks: